| |

 I stumbled upon this little restaurant name of Faciolaro accidentally while waiting on reservations at the restaurant across the street.

-I don’t even remember the name of the restaurant we were waiting on but it was over an hour wait and I was starving after a long day sightseeing so we decided to try Faciolaro and it was the best decision I ever made while exploreing Rome.
+I don’t even remember the name of the restaurant we were waiting on, but it was over an hour, and I was starving after a long day sightseeing.
+So we decided to try Faciolaro, and it was the best decision I ever made while exploring Rome.

-because from the time we walked up to be seated through the entire meal I felt nothing but warmth and kindness from the old gentleman whom I think was the owner.
+From the time we walked up to be seated through the entire meal, I felt nothing but warmth and kindness from the old gentleman, whom I think was the owner.

-My husband called him our granddad because he took care of us like we were his grandchildren and the pasta was so good, it melted in my mouth like butter, the clams were so tender and juicy I thought I had died and gone to heaven.
+My husband called him our granddad because he cared for us like his grandchildren.
+The pasta was so good that it melted in my mouth like butter, and the clams were so tender and juicy that I thought I had died and gone to heaven.

 Best Restaurants in Rome after dinner